utils.leanix_client_module

 LeanIXClient().create_schema(schema=schema_data)

-Loads a series of points for the given schema id
+Loads a series of points for the given schema id.

-specifies the time range to load.
+The optional parameter options["begin"] and options["end"] specifies the time range to load.

 Note that timestamp needs to be an int, localized to the Europe/London timezone.